-#8- Two Step-This is the bay right next to the Place of Refuge at Honaunau.
-(The picture shows Kealekekua Bay, which is right nearby) We take our friends who have at least SOME experience with snorkeling.
+#8- Two Step/Honaunau Bay This is the bay right next to the Place of Refuge at Honaunau.
+(The picture shows Kealekekua Bay, which is right nearby) We take our friends who have at least SOME experience with snorkeling here.
 The entry and exit from the water is a bit of a challenge if the surf is up, but the swimming, snorkeling and fish are EXCEPTIONAL.
 The coral is 20 feet down, so tourists can not ruin it by stepping on it, so the reefs are AMAZING and pristine.
-That means you can not stand up and readjust your mask or get a lay of the land like you can do at Snorkel Beach in Kona.
+That means you can not stand up and readjust your mask or get a lay of the land like you can do at Kahalu’u Beach Park.
 You can see vast arrays of tropical fish here and if you come in the morning, the dolphins are usually in the bay, as well.
 We have had friends FREAK OUT when the 20 foot water gradually descends to 50 feet and all you see is deep blue.
-If you are scared of deep water, just don’t go out to the middle, stay around the edges and you will be entertained for as long as you can swim.
+If you are intimidated by deep water, just don’t go out to the middle, stay around the edges and you will be entertained for as long as you can swim.

 #4-Green Sand Beach-We just love this place.
 It takes a 4WD to get here and the road is an adventure unto itself.
-However, for the adventurous traveler, the climb down, the feeling of being on the only green sand beach in the islands and the waves crashing against the walls of the small bay is fantastic.
+However, for the adventurous traveler, the climb down, the feeling of being on the only green sand beach in the islands and the waves crashing against the sandstone walls of the small bay is fantastic.
 We are experienced swimmers and body surfers and have quite a time here sometimes.
 Don’t go in if the waves are up and you feel unsafe.
 We have entertained a few friends who decided to sit it out and just watch us enjoy ourselves in the waves.
 There are now folks who are shuttling visitors from the parking lot to the beach for $20 round trip.
 The state may take the ability to drive here away from us, so don’t wait too long!

 #3-The Four Seasons Resort at Hualalai.
 My guests were VERY impressed with the elegance, landscaping, pools and views from this resort.
 I love this place because the beach is NEVER crowded, so even if you are hanging at this swanky property, everyone is in the pool, not at the white sand beach or the little protected bay in front of the hotel.
 You can grab a beer here for $7 and just lounge and people watch and enjoy the sun and view.
 (You can also easily order a $20 glass of chard here, as well!)
 I would suggest checking out the fresh/salt water lagoon which has all kinds of tropical fish.
 Dining here is exceptional and this is where celebrities often come to get away from it all.
 Sunset from the chairs on the beach..amazing.

 #2-Mauna Kea Resort beach view.
 The bay is gorgeous and the view from the lobby and terrace are stunning.
 I could lounge here all day enjoying the view.
 You can get tasty cocktails at the beach bar and go swimming here as a non-guest.
 You have to tell the guard at the gate you want to visit the beach and they will give you a guest pass.
 There are only 28 passes, so go early.
-If not, you have to pay for valet, walk through the property and go swimming and have lunch or dinner and then they validate your valet pass.
+If not, you have to pay for valet.
+Walk through the property and go swimming and have lunch or dinner and then they validate your valet pass.
 Great place to lounge and if you like to hike a bit, follow the trail on the far south of the beach and it takes you to Hapuna Beach!